IUCompPath/gandlf_experiments_template_slurm/README.md

   -h, --help            show this help message and exit -i , --interpreter    Full path of python interpreter to be called.
   -g , --gandlfrun      Full path of 'gandlf_run' script to be called.
   -d , --datafile       Full path to 'data.csv'.
+This can be comma-separated for specific train/val/test files.
-  -f , --foldertocopy   Full path to the data folder to copy into the location in '$CBICA_TMP'.
+  -f , --foldertocopy   Full path to the data folder to copy into the location in '/N/scratch/$username'.
   -r , --runnerscript   'runner.sh' script to be called.
+  -a , --account        IU account name.
   -e , --email          Email address to be used for notifications.
-  -gpu , --gputype      The parameter to pass after '-l' to the submit command.
-  -gpur , --gpuratio    The number of jobs (starting from '0') to send to 'gpu' vs 'A40', since 'gpu' is more prevalent - ignores parameter `--gputype`.
 ```

 ### Getting overall statistics